 It all began in a coworking space…

-While the current state of my partner program has been fine, I sense that things have become stagnant.
+While the current state of the partner program is fine, I sense that things have become stagnant.
 It’s not about money but relationships and purpose.
 As stated in the title of this piece, part of my business purpose is finding areas for collaboration with others.